 Honorary Members 2009

-To establish the category of OAA Honorary Member, four distinguished individuals were offered this special charter designation in 2009.
-By their acceptance, these persons bring great honor to Systems Engineering and to practcing and future SE’s everywhere.
+To establish the category of OAA Honorary Member, four distinguished individuals were offered this special designation in 2009.
+By their acceptance, these persons bring great honor to Systems Engineering and to practicing and future SE’s everywhere.

 Norman Augustine (United States) – Honorary Member Citation

 Whereas, Norman Augustine’s quintessential qualifications and superb lifetime contributions were conservatively recited during his introduction as a Keynote Speaker for the International Symposium of the International Council on Systems Engineering in July 2009 and; Whereas, Dr. Augustine continues to serve with distinction within corporate, governmental, and increasingly within academic circles and; Whereas, Norm Augustine’s contribution to the advancement of youth ranges from boy scouting through engineering graduate study and; Whereas, his dedication to Systems Engineering is enthusiastic and unbounded and; Whereas, Norm is providing unique academic leadership within the engineering interdiscipline of Systems Engineering and; Whereas, Dr. Augustine will certainly be both an inspiration and a role model as Omega Alpha, the Systems Engineering Honor Society, earns its anticipated place among the prestigious honor societies in academia.
 Therefore, the Omega Alpha Association Board of Directors was delighted and honored to welcome Dr. Norman R. Augustine to Honorary Membership in the emerging International Honor Society for Systems Engineering during the 2009 INCOSE International Symposium in Singapore.